9 cool things you can do with a credit card

 Pro tip: Pay attention to how you get the savings.
 Sometimes you have to start your online shopping trip at the card site to get the deal.
 Other times, you get a coupon code to use online (check sites like CouponSherpa, or search “coupon” plus the card name and the store name).
 Or you might download coupons to your phone or print them to use in brick-and-mortar stores.
 And sometimes you get the discounts just by presenting your card.

 RATE SEARCH: In the market for a credit card that rewards you with airline miles, free meals or cash?
-Review the various rewards credit cards at Bankrate.com today!
+Review various rewards credit cards and find the best one to fit your needs!

 Gourmet picnic in the park